magdalenaslowinska/cryptocurrencies/README.md

 # cryptocurrencies
 Simple web application that displays all available cryptucurrencies.
+Written in plain javascript.

 ### Installation
 To install all the dependencies use the following command